adamdeprince/humbug_forensics/README.md

 ------

-humbugger uses data from dagrid.us - the hardware used to collect this data is downright sketchy and it doesn't have the best resolution or accuracy.
+humbugger uses data from http://dagrid.us - the hardware used to collect this data is downright sketchy and it doesn't have the best resolution or accuracy.
 Its entirely possiable this data doesn't match the hum data held by police departments, so a third party ENF foresnics expert may